Leadership Certifications

 RBLP Leadership Certifications

-RBLP is the only nationally recognized series of leadership certifications.
-Our tiered certification program allows frontline, experienced, and senior managers to validate all of the leadership knowledge, skills, and experience they have gained getting the work done in their organizations.
+Our certification exams allow frontline, experienced, and senior managers to validate the leadership knowledge, skills, and experience they have gained getting the work done in their organizations.

 RBLP leadership certifications have significant college credit recommendations from the American Council on Education (ACE).

 Our certifications are listed on the U.S. Department of Labor CareerOneStop site as a workforce development resource for employees and employers.
-The U.S. Department of Defense credentialing programs and the GI Bill fund our certifications for military personnel and veterans.

 The Detroit-Dearborn MI metro area, primarily located in Wayne County, stands as a major urban center in Michigan, reflecting a significant historical and economic legacy.
 Part of the Detroit-Warren-Dearborn, MI metropolitan region, this area extends over approximately 612 square miles and supports a population of about 1.8 million residents, making it a vibrant nexus of culture, industry, and education in the state.